 A hay loft remains in place and accessible for maintenance, from the lounge, by use of a feature, traditional hay loft ladder.

 The lounge, with its floor of bricks recovered during the conversion, has a ceiling to the ridge with a round gable window.
 It enjoys the full benefit of late afternoon sun and is a joy for those staying here after a day at work in Summer.

-The kitchen is modern with electric cooking facilities, a fridge freezer and washing machine and is heated electrically, if needed, from under the porcelain tiled floor, as is the shower room.
+The kitchen is modern with electric cooking facilities, a fridge freezer and washing machine.

 The shower room has a comfortable large shower enclosure and a heated towel rail for additional comfort.